hjptriplebee/AlexNet_with_tensorflow/README.md

 Then, you should download the model file "bvlc_alexnet.npy" which can be found [here](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/).

-Finally, run the test file with "python3 testModel.py", you will see some images with the predicted label.
+Finally, run the test file with "python3 testModel.py", you will see some images with the predicted label (press any key to move on to the next image).

 You can also use tensorboard to monitor the process.
 Remeber to see [detailed explanation](http://blog.csdn.net/accepthjp/article/details/69999309).